JANUS: Resilient and Adaptive Data Transmission for Enabling Timely and Efficient Cross-Facility Scientific Workflows

 \subsubsection{Minimizing Data Transmission Time with a Guaranteed Error Bound on the Received Data}

-Scientists often require received data, once decompressed, to maintain an error within a specified bound to ensure that compression-induced errors don't compromise subsequent analyses.
-If the user-specified error bound is $\varepsilon$ and $\varepsilon_{l}\leq \varepsilon< \varepsilon_{l-1}$, \sys must ensure the transfer of at least the first $l$ levels of the refactored data.
-When packet loss occurs, lost fragments can be recovered as long as the number of lost fragments does not exceed the parity fragments within each FTG.
-If packet loss prevents the recovery of enough levels, \sys retransmits the FTGs with unrecoverable losses using passive retransmission, as opposed to TCP's active retransmission.
-This approach may require multiple retransmission rounds due to potential additional packet losses during retransmission.
+Scientists often require that received data maintain an error within a specified bound after decompression to ensure compression-induced errors do not compromise downstream analyses.
+If the user-specified bound is $\varepsilon$ and $\varepsilon_l \leq \varepsilon < \varepsilon_{l-1}$, \sys ensures that at least the first $l$ levels of the refactored data are transferred.
+Lost fragments can be recovered as long as their number does not exceed the parity fragments within each FTG.
+If insufficient levels are recoverable, \sys performs passive retransmission of FTGs with unrecoverable losses, which may require multiple rounds due to potential additional losses during retransmission.

-We develop an optimization model for \sys to minimize overall transmission time.
-The total size of the first $l$ levels is $S = S_1 + S_2 + \dots + S_l$, and the number of FTGs is $N = \frac{S}{(n - m) s}$.
-The time for initial transmission is $t + \frac{nN - 1}{r}$, and the expected retransmission time depends on the number of FTGs needing retransmission in each round.
-When the packet loss rate is relatively low, unrecoverable data losses across FTGs can be modeled as independent events.
-Under this assumption, the number of FTGs with unrecoverable losses in a given round follows a binomial distribution.
+To minimize overall transmission time, we develop an optimization model.
+The total size of the first $l$ levels is $S = S_1 + \dots + S_l$, and the number of FTGs is $N = \frac{S}{(n-m)s}$.
+The initial transmission time is $t + \frac{nN-1}{r}$, and expected retransmission time depends on the number of FTGs requiring retransmission per round.
+For low packet loss rates, unrecoverable losses can be modeled as independent events, where the number of FTGs with unrecoverable losses follows a binomial distribution.